Niall Ferguson: Economic policy

-In February 2010, during the Greek government-debt crisis, Ferguson appeared on the Glenn Beck Program predicting that if interest rates rose in the United States it could experience a similar sovereign default and mass civil disorder to what was occurring in Greece.
+In February 2010, during the Greek government-debt crisis, Ferguson appeared on the Glenn Beck Program predicting that if interest rates rose in the United States, it could experience a similar sovereign default and mass civil disorder to what was occurring in Greece.
 He also praised the Tea Party movement.
-Later in the year he called for the Federal Reserve under Chairman Ben Bernanke to end its second round of quantitative easing.
+Later in the year, he called for the Federal Reserve under chairman Ben Bernanke to end its second round of quantitative easing.
 In November 2012, Ferguson stated in a video with CNN that the U.S. has enough energy resources to move towards energy independence and could possibly enter a new economic golden age due to the related socio-economic growth—coming out of the post-world economic recession doldrums.
 Ferguson was an attendee of the 2012 Bilderberg Group meeting, where he was a speaker on economic policy.

-Ferguson was highly critical of Britain's vote to leave the European Union, warning that "the economic consequences will be dire".
-Later, after backing the Remain campaign during the referendum, Ferguson changed his mind and came out in support of Britain's exit from the EU.
+Ferguson was highly critical of the results of the 2016 European Union referendum, warning that "the economic consequences will be dire".
+Later, after backing the Remain campaign during the referendum, Ferguson changed his mind and came out in support of Britain's exit from the European Union.